moves-rwth/storm/documentation/vm/vm.md

 categories: [VM]
 ---

-If you just want to try Storm without installing it or its dependencies, the virtual machine image we provide might be the right fit for you.
-We pre-installed Storm, its dependencies and other useful reference tools (like [PRISM](http://www.prismmodelchecker.org/){:target="_blank"} and [IMCA](https://github.com/buschko/imca){:target="_blank"} and the PRISM benchmark suite) on a Linux host system.
+We provide an outdated VM with pre-installed Storm 0.10 for historical reasons.
+The VM includes dependencies and other useful reference tools (like [PRISM](http://www.prismmodelchecker.org/){:target="_blank"} and [IMCA](https://github.com/buschko/imca){:target="_blank"} and the PRISM benchmark suite) on a Linux host system.
 You can download the latest version of the virtual machine [here](https://rwth-aachen.sciebo.de/index.php/s/nthEAQL4o49zkYp){:target="_blank"}.

+{:.alert .alert-danger}
+Note that the provided virtual machine images is outdated.
+We recommend to use the [Docker container]({{ site.github.url }}/documentation/installation/installation.html#docker){:.alert-link} instead.

 {:.alert .alert-info}
 The virtual machine is hosted at [sciebo](https://www.sciebo.de/en/){:target="_blank" .alert-link}, an academic cloud hoster.
 We are not able to trace the identity of downloaders, so reviewers can use this link without revealing their identity.

-{:.alert .alert-danger}
-Note that the provided virtual machine images might not be up to date.
-If you need the latest release we recommend to use the [Docker container]({{ site.github.url }}/documentation/installation/installation.html#docker){:.alert-link} instead.

 ## Importing